This is a gorgeous practice I recorded to go with my most recent written posts. In case you missed them, you can follow the trail backwards from here:

 The interesting point for me was that Brahma’s consort, his other half, is Saraswati—the goddess of knowledge, study and deep learning.
 In both Hinduism and tantric Buddhism, the gods do not and cannot exist without their consorts; they are two halves of a whole.
 Hinduism in this way entwines the impulse and ability to create (Brahma) with the knowledge of how to manifest and embody your true desires in the world (Saraswati).
 This is what I was talking about when I wrote that desire pairs with discernment.

 The domain of the goddess Saraswati is art, literature, sciences, eloquent speech, and anything whose flow purifies the essence of a person.
 When I connect deeply with my desires, I experience a kind of energetic cleansing in the depths of my being.
 And subsequently a clearer ability to channel that flow out into the world through certain skills or tools, like words.
 I leave you with some magical words on this topic from my favourite meditation text:

 Whenever a wanting moment comes, Celebrate the rising of desire As a sparkling impulse of energy Vibrating the body into motion.
 In a flash of knowing, When intelligence arises, Attend to this rising As the illumination of the Self.
 Desiring and knowing, Knowing and desiring... —Radiance Sutras 75

 Opening yourself to desire is a wonderful gateway into being yourself more fully and naturally—to claim your space in the world and affirm your worthiness and your needs.
 So go for it!
 And let me know how it felt in the comments below.

 If you enjoyed this practice, feel free to share it with friends, and subscribe to receive more like it.

 What was this experience worth to you? —an open question.

-To support my work and say thanks for the time and energy I put into creating these posts, please consider giving me a gift (you choose the amount) via PayPal.
+To support my work and say thanks for the time and energy I put into creating these posts, please consider upgrading to a paid subscription.